 Helping you through these difficult times

-Focusing on our health and that of our family is all our primary concern, the financial impact on people and families’ lives may not be that far behind.
+Focusing on our health and that of our family has been all our primary concern, but many are already feeling the financial impacts on theirs and their families’ lives.

-Everyone and every household is going to be different and things are changing quickly so there is no one size fits all but the following is a list that should apply to most of us.
+Everyone and every household is different and things will continue to change quickly, so there is no one size fits all, but the following list should apply to most of us.

 |Get your housekeeping in order.
 Know what savings, investments and loans you have and who to contact|

 |Plan ahead.
 What do you have coming in and going out?
 What is coming up in the next few months?|

 |Have a budget plan – Understand your income and outgoings.
 Review all current expenditure, cancel any unnecessary spend and look to renegotiate existing contracts to free up extra income.
 Do shop around to get the best deals in order to maximise savings|

 |Review all existing assets and liabilities.
 If you have debts look to minimise the interest payments by 0% balance transfer credit card where available, talk to your creditors if you are struggling financially – all major banks have given the UK Government a commitment on treating customers fairly, and allowing payment flexibility|